Despite 10-1 record, host Eagles are betting underdogs in NFC Championship rematch vs. 49ers

 Rocky Balboa, of course, lost to Creed (at least in the first fight), so perhaps there’s a better mode of inspiration to find.

-The 49ers are the favorites in large part because Purdy, who has 2,871 yards passing and 19 touchdowns, is facing an Eagles defense ranked 29th against the pass. the passing game.
-The 49ers also averaged 10 points allowed the last three games, the kind of defense that might make another Eagles comeback — they’ve won their last four games while trailing at halftime — tougher to pull off.
+The 49ers are the favorites in large part because Purdy, who has 2,871 yards passing and 19 touchdowns, is facing an Eagles defense ranked 29th against the pass.
+The 49ers also averaged 10 points allowed the last three games, the kind of defense that might make another Eagles comeback—they’ve won their last four games while trailing at halftime—tougher to pull off.
 And while the Eagles are winning, they’re not winning big.
 They haven’t had a margin bigger than seven points in any of their last four games.

 Should the Eagles pull off the rare home upset, maybe even Hurts might celebrate a bit.